Long-time behavior for a nonlocal model from directed polymers: Introduction

 The results in \Cref{p.weak} show that $t^{2/3}\|g(t)\|_{\infty}$ and $t^{2/3}\|g(t)\|^2_{2}$ get arbitrarily close to $\thc$ infinitely often; however, they do not rule out the possibility that these quantities make non-trivial oscillations around $\thc$.
 We recall the discussion following \Cref{t.strong} that indicates the importance of the $L^2$- and $L^\infty$-norms in understanding the profile of $g$.

 The intuition behind the constants $\thc$ and $\cc$ comes from various rescalings of the equation in which a non-local Fisher-KPP type equation arises.
-Finding and heuristically interpreting the correct rescalings is a subtle issue and so is covered in detail at the outset of \Cref{s.weak}.
+Finding and heuristically interpreting the correct rescalings is a subtle issue and so is covered in detail in \Cref{s.heuristic}.
 A discussion of the strategy of the proof and the major difficulties encountered is also contained there as it is best placed in the setting of the rescaled equations.

 We note that a major difficulty in extending \Cref{t.strong} to the case when $R\neq \delta$ is that the comparison principle no longer holds for~\eqref{e.main} when $R\neq \delta$.

 The proofs of \Cref{p.weak} and \Cref{t.strong} are contained in \Cref{s.weak} and \Cref{s.strong} respectively.